jenemoore/jenemoore.github.io/content/notes/recovering-from-system-compromise.md

 1.1.1. xferlog: logs all ftp transfers
 1.1.1. utmp: binary information for every user currently logged in (`who` command) 1.1.1. wtmp: logs every time a user logs in, out, or your machine reboots; use `last` to see user names associated with timestamps and hostnames
 1.1.1.
-Some UNIX systems log tcp wrapper messages to a "secure" file 1.1.
+Some UNIX systems log tcp wrapper messages to a secure file 1.1.
 Look for signs of a network sniffer
 1.1.1.
 Check for any interfaces in promiscuous mode: use `cpm` or `ifstatus` 1.1.1.
 Use `df` to determine if part of the filesystem is larger than expected (ie contains a growing sniffer log): this utility is commonly replaced, be sure to use a fresh copy